AlvinMengCao/My-website-REST-API/README.md

 ##Code Example
 If you have a restful clint test tool, open it, and just simply send a request to `alvin-api.herokuapp.com/application/blogcomments`
+You may need to wait a few seconds since the whole hibernate framework need to be initilized.
 Since you can directly use these api to manipulate my database, so I strongly recommend you just send GET request!
 And you will get all of website comment data in remote database;